• Login

 Voluntarily reporting cash prices on a weekly basis will:

-• Reduce delays in settlement prices as a result of continually thinning cash sales data
+• Reduce delays in settlement prices caused by continually thinning cash sales data

-• Stabilize number of weeks settlement indexes are offered
+• Stabilize the number of weeks offered for the settlement indices

-• Enable LPI to continue to provide producers an accurate reflection of the western Canadian market conditions for the week
+• Continue to provide producers an accurate reflection of the western Canadian market conditions for the week

 Start reporting your prices

-Participation is voluntary and available to all beef producers finishing cattle across British Columbia, Alberta, Saskatchewan and Manitoba.
-You do not need to be a current LPI program subscriber.
+Participation is voluntary and available to all beef producers finishing cattle in British Columbia, Alberta, Saskatchewan, and Manitoba.
+Current LPI program subscription is not required.

 Current Settlement Process

 Currently, program data is collected electronically by Canfax and transmitted to AFSC.
-We continue to work with Canfax as they remain an essential resource to LPI.
-Cash sales not reported to Canfax are not included in the data; therefore, it is valuable for producers to report cash sales to Canfax to continue generating relatable settlement prices.
+Canfax remains an essential resource to LPI.
+Cash sales not reported to Canfax are not included in the data.
+Therefore, it is valuable for producers to report cash sales to Canfax to continue generating relatable settlement prices.
 For more information on settlement methodology, click here.

 Incorporating Fed Cattle Price Reporting Program Data

-After sufficient analysis is complete on reported pricing data, LPI will notify subscribers when it will be included in the settlement index.
+After completing sufficient analysis on reported pricing data, LPI notifies subscribers when it will be included in the settlement index.

 Fed Cattle Price Reporting Program Origin

-Industry consolidation and shifts in marketing have evolved through the years creating a different risk management dynamic since the time of program creation.
-In 2017, the Western Livestock Price Insurance Program, now known as LPI, conducted a third-party review of all programs – gathering valuable program feedback from stakeholders and producers.
+Industry consolidation and shifts in marketing evolved over the years to create a different risk management dynamic.
+In 2017, LPI conducted a third-party review of all programs, gathering valuable feedback from stakeholders and producers.

-Thinning of Fed cash market data reported to LPI and potential delays in settlement prices is a common producer concern.
-These delays have varied in length, some only affecting the current week, others lasting for a few weeks.
+A common producer concern was the continual thinning of Fed cash market data reported to LPI and the potential of delays in settlement prices.
+These delays have varied in length, some only affecting the current week while others lasted a few weeks if data remained thin.

-The Alberta Cattle Feeders Association and the Saskatchewan Cattlemen’s Association, reached out to AFSC to research the possibility of voluntary price reporting to capture as much of the cash market sales as possible.
+Both the Alberta Cattle Feeders Association and the Saskatchewan Cattlemen’s Association, approached AFSC to research the possibility of voluntary price reporting.
+This would capture as much of the cash market sales as possible.
 A pilot project of voluntary price reporting was conducted and ran for 18 consecutive weeks, consisting of six active cattle feeders.
-The pilot was deemed very successful as all members actively participated each week, which resulted in an increase in data available to LPI.
+The pilot was deemed successful.
+Members actively participating each week increased data available to LPI.

-Encouraged by the data received, LPI continued with this initiative to collect producer cash data from all willing producers across all four western provinces, specifically using data falling within its definition of cash price.
+Encouraged by the data received, LPI has continued with this initiative.
+The next step is for LPI to collect producer cash data from all willing producers across all four western provinces, specifically using data within our definition of cash price.

 Give us your Feedback

-LPI is pleased to continue providing a risk-management option to cattle feeders in western Canada.
+LPI is pleased to continue to provide a risk-management option to cattle feeders in western Canada.
 We appreciate your support of this initiative and invite you to contact us with any questions or concerns.

 • About LPI – Cattle